rmkane/spring-xml-example/README.md

 }
 ```

-If you run the build and run commands separately (as shown above), you may encounter this error:
+If you run the build and run commands separately, you may encounter this error:

 ```none
 ***************************